 (It's hard to raise a cow when you live a nomadic lifestyle).

 However, some Paleo followers add butter to their diet as a way to get plenty of healthy saturated fats.
 When dairy is consumed in the Paleo diet, followers are careful to watch where it comes form and to only get it from pasture raised animals allowed to live a natural lifestyle without artificial antibiotics or growth hormones.

 Beans were only added to the human diet ten thousand years ago, and Paleo followers claim that we aren't evolved to handle them yet.

 Many people suffer from bloating and indigestion when they eat lots of beans, so cutting them out of your diet might make a difference for your intestinal health.

-However, some Paleo followers allow themselves to eat fermented soybeans like tofu or miso because the probiotic activity of the fermentation process means that much of the difficult to digest compounds are predigested, making them easy to handle for our modern systems.
+However, some Paleo followers allow themselves to eat fermented soybeans like tofu (see the benefits here) or miso because the probiotic activity of the fermentation process means that much of the difficult to digest compounds are predigested, making them easy to handle for our modern systems.